Focused Much Of His Work On Micro-level Theories.

 Q: How do micro-level and macro-level theories relate to each other?

 A: Micro and macro-level theories are not mutually exclusive.
-They offer complementary perspectives on social phenomena.
+Practically speaking, they offer complementary perspectives on social phenomena.
 Macro-level theories provide a broad framework for understanding large-scale societal structures, while micro-level theories offer detailed insights into the processes that shape these structures at the individual level.
 A comprehensive understanding of social phenomena often requires integrating both perspectives.

 Q: What are the limitations of micro-level theories?

 A: While offering valuable insights, micro-level theories also have limitations.
-They may overlook the impact of larger social structures and historical forces on individual behavior.
-Focusing solely on individual interactions may neglect the influence of broader societal factors such as economic inequality, political systems, and cultural norms.
-Furthermore, the qualitative nature of much micro-level research can limit generalizability to broader populations.
+Which means focusing solely on individual interactions may neglect the influence of broader societal factors such as economic inequality, political systems, and cultural norms.
+That's why they may overlook the impact of larger social structures and historical forces on individual behavior.
+On top of that, the qualitative nature of much micro-level research can limit generalizability to broader populations.

 Q: Can micro-level theories be used to study large-scale social phenomena?

 A: While primarily focused on individual interactions, micro-level theories can contribute to our understanding of large-scale social phenomena.
 By analyzing patterns of interaction across many individuals, researchers can identify emergent properties and macro-level trends.
-For example, studying individual voting behavior can contribute to understanding overall election outcomes.
+Here's one way to look at it: studying individual voting behavior can contribute to understanding overall election outcomes.

 Q: What are some future directions in micro-level research?